MarcelKoeberlin/knowledge/src/site/notes/Notes/Plasmonics.md

 \mathbf{J}_{\text{tot}} = \mathbf{J}_{\text{ext}} + \mathbf{J}.
 $$

-The four macroscopic fields are further linked via the polarization $\mathbf{P}$ and magnetization $\mathbf{M}$:
+The four macroscopic fields are further linked via the polarisation $\mathbf{P}$ and magnetization $\mathbf{M}$:
 $$
 \mathbf{D} = \varepsilon_0 \mathbf{E} + \mathbf{P},
 $$
 $$
 \mathbf{H} = \frac{1}{\mu_0} \mathbf{B} - \mathbf{M},
 $$
 where $\varepsilon_0$ and $\mu_0$ are the electric permittivity and magnetic permeability of vacuum, respectively.
 Since we do not treat magnetic media, we will not consider the magnetic response represented by $\mathbf{M}$.
-Instead, we limit the description to polarization effects. $\mathbf{P}$ describes the electric dipole moment per unit volume inside the material, caused by the alignment of microscopic dipoles with the electric field.
+Instead, we limit the description to polarisation effects. $\mathbf{P}$ describes the electric dipole moment per unit volume inside the material, caused by the alignment of microscopic dipoles with the electric field.
 It is related to the internal charge density via:

 $$
 \nabla \cdot \mathbf{P} = -\rho.